mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/CustomParadigms.md

 ## Conclusion

-In this article, you learned about the 3 main paradigms of fetching data in the library.
-Furthermore, you also learned how you can create your own paradigm, though this is a significantly advanced topic, and generally having to do this should be rare.
-In the process, you learned one of the core design principles of the library, which is to derive all paradigms from ordinary queries.
+In this article, you learned about how to create a custom data fetching paradigm that can be integrated with the library.
+Whilst an advanced topic, and not a feature that you would use in day-to-day usage of the library, it serves as a tool to further your understanding of how the built-in paradigms work in the library.